pinkavaj/dalen-ir-remote-control/README.md

 remote cotroller.

 The attached Arduino project transmits those commands on arduino pin 3.
-The commands are executed by sending appropriate letter on Rx pin using 9600 baud rate.
+The commands are transmited by sending appropriate letter on Rx pin using 9600 baud rate.
 Send 'h' for help.

 * modulation frequency: 38000 Hz